sag333ar/HiveFlutterKit/lib/ux/three_speak_ux/three_speak_docs/userfeed.md

-# First Uploads Feed Component
+# User Feed Component

 ![User Feed Preview](./userfeed.png)

-The `ThreeSpeakFeedList` with `feedType: ThreeSpeakFeedType.` displays a grid/list of user feed from the creators of ThreeSpeak platform.
+The `ThreeSpeakFeedList` with `feedType: ThreeSpeakFeedType.userFeed` displays a grid/list of user feed from the creators of ThreeSpeak platform.

 ## Features